facebook/folly/folly/wangle/README.md

 That example is a little contrived but the idea is that you can transform a result from one type to another, potentially in a chain, and unhandled errors propagate.
 Of course, the intermediate variables are optional. `Try<T>` is the object wrapper that supports both value and exception.

-Using `then` to add continuations is idiomatic.
+Using `then` to add callbacks is idiomatic.
 It brings all the code into one place, which avoids callback hell.

 Up to this point we have skirted around the matter of waiting for Futures.
 You may never need to wait for a Future, because your code is event-driven and all follow-up action happens in a then-block.
 But if want to have a batch workflow, where you initiate a batch of asynchronous operations and then wait for them all to finish at a synchronization point, then you will want to wait for a Future.